RuanFailache/FullStackOverflow/README.md

 # Full Stack Overflow
 API to post and answer questions.
+On this project, I used Typescript, Jest and Postgres.
+To tell the truth, this was my first project with Typescript, then I feel a little proud to see it's working!

 <br/>